Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

 - **[MicroK8s](/azure_arc_jumpstart/azure_arc_k8s/microk8s/)**
 - **[Platform9 Managed Kubernetes](/azure_arc_jumpstart/azure_arc_k8s/pf9/)**

 Kubernetes extensions are add-ons for Kubernetes clusters.
-The extensions feature on Azure Arc-enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI and Azure Portal for deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.
+The extensions feature on Azure Arc-enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI and the Azure portal for deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.

 ## Prerequisites